yakomaxa/extcam2camcalib/README.md

-externalcamera.cfg -> cameracalibration.xml

-Usage
+A R/python script to convert externalcamera.cfg from SteamVR into cameracalibration.xml for Oculus Mixed Reality Capture.

+Simple usage
+python ./extcam2camcalib.py input.cfg output.xml
-./extcam2camcalib input.cfg output.xml
+Rscript ./extcam2camcalib.R input.cfg output.xml

-At this moment, some parameters like display-width, height, and intercept are hardcoded.
+At this moment, some parameters like display-width, height, and Y-axis intercept may be hardcoded.